Communications and Control for Wireless Drone-Based Antenna Array: Introduction

 One promising approach to provide high data rate and low service time is to utilize multiple drones within an antenna array system composed of multiple single-antenna drones \cite{Garza}.
 Compared to conventional antenna array systems, a drone-based antenna array has the following advantages.
 First, the number of antenna elements (i.e., drones) is not limited by space constraints.
 Second, the gain of the drone-based antenna array can be increased by adjusting the array element spacing.
 Third, the mobility and flexibility of drones enable an effective mechanical beam-steering in any three-dimensional (3D) direction.
 Clearly, a high gain drone-based antenna array can provide high data rate wireless services to ground users thus reducing the service time.

 In \cite{Garza}, the authors studied the design of a UAV-based antenna array for directivity maximization.
 However, the approach presented in \cite{Garza} is based on a heuristic and a computationally demanding evolutionary algorithm.
 Moreover, the service time analysis is ignored in \cite{Garza}.
 In \cite{Weif}, the authors derived the asymptotic capacity of an airborne multiple-input-multiple-output (MIMO) wireless communication system.
 However, the work in \cite{Weif} considers fixed positions for the antenna elements of the transmitter and the receiver.
 Furthermore, this work does not analyze the control aspect of drones which is essential in designing drone-based MIMO systems.
+In fact, none of the previous works on drone communications, such as in \cite{mozaffari2, alzenad,Qin,Azari, VshalUAV, Jeong, Lyu, bor,Complition,Garza,Weif,MozaffariFlightTime,wu2018uav,mozaffari2018beyond,Naderi,LetterSudheesh,Letter}, has studied the use of a drone-based antenna array system for service time minimization.

-In fact, none of the previous works on drone communications, such as in \cite{orfanus, mozaffari2, alzenad,Qin,Azari, VshalUAV, Jeong, Lyu, bor,Complition,Garza,Weif,MozaffariFlightTime,Proactive,Letter}, has studied the use of a drone-based antenna array system for service time minimization in wireless networks.
-Here, we also note that, in \cite{ICC_control}, we studied the concept of drone-based antenna arrays.
-However, the work in \cite{ICC_control} does not take into account control and the mobility aspects.
+We note that, there exist some studies on time-optimal motion planning \cite{manipulators, Robust, computationally, TimeOptimalDrone}.
+However, most of the previous works do not address the time-optimal control problem of quadrotor drones.
+While the authors in \cite{TimeOptimalDrone} consider a quadrotor drone in their model, they ignore the effect of external forces on the control time.
+Furthermore, the approach in \cite{TimeOptimalDrone} is based on a genetic algorithm which is computationally demanding.
+Unlike our work, the work in \cite{TimeOptimalDrone} ignores the communication aspects of drones, and does not capture the impact of control time on the performance of drone-enabled wireless networks.
+Compared to \cite{TimeOptimalDrone}, our proposed framework comprises both communication and control aspects of drones and it is analytically tractable.